FKnottenbelt/LS_101/109/cheatsheet.md

   the method
 - A do/end pair that does not follow a method invocation does not constitute a block, so no nested scope is created

+# call by sharing concepts
+- When an operation within the method mutates the caller, it will affect the original object (This is sometimes known as pass-by-reference-of-the-value or call-by-sharing)